 Static analysis for multicore is too pessimistic

 However, the pathological WCET that static analysis techniques can theoretically produce is so pessimistic it is not fit for purpose.
-As the FAA identifies in the Assurance of Multicore Processors in Airborne Systems document, “Abstractions used for the WCET evaluation, for instance processor models, may not be correct or be so inaccurate that the computed WCETs are too pessimistic”.
+As the identifies in the Assurance of Multicore Processors in Airborne Systems document, “Abstractions used for the WCET evaluation, for instance processor models, may not be correct or be so inaccurate that the computed WCETs are too pessimistic”.

 The excessive pessimism of static WCET estimation stems from two fundamental problems: